Applying to Highly Selective Colleges: What does it take?

 TIP: If a highly selective school does not actually require something but “recommends” it, like taking SAT subject tests, you should consider that recommendation as a direction to do it.
 The students who are competing with you will be doing so.
 For these colleges, you should take these exams if you are qualified to do so.

 Unique Service or AccomplishmentHaving an essential leadership role in a club, community service organization or entrepreneurial enterprise is an important addition to your resume and can be highly regarded by admissions officers..
 Ideally, you will have engaged in authentic, committed service to an organization over 3-4 years rather than a longer list of activities and organizations with only surface-level involvements.
-See the Opportunities and Opportunities articles.
+See the information on the Experience Page and Programs Page articles.

 Evaluate interests and strengths early on in school, community, national or global involvement, or competitions, and find opportunities to explore that interest in depth.
 This might include: academic subjects and competitions (including STEM), athletics, fine arts, or a unique interest or passion unrelated to school.
 Genuine commitment in these fields might be demonstrated through honors and awards, research and publication, volunteering in these areas, participation in summer programs and internships, etc. Learn more about careers

 Exceptional Talents or PassionsSelective colleges are seeking students who have demonstrated their developed talent and passion in some aspect of their extracurricular or academic lives.
 This might include athletics, performing/ visual arts, among many other types of documented special and developed abilities.
 As a result, you should evaluate your interests and strengths early on and then find opportunities to go deeper in those areas.
 Choosing one or two interests and achieving real excellence is preferable to trying to “do it all” on a modest basis.